marcriehm/kubernetes-research/Objects.md

 Deployments, StatefulSets, DaemonSets, Jobs, and CronJobs are all types of Pod *Controllers*.
 This overloads the term “Controller”, but the meaning should be clear from the context.
-Controllers are higher-level execution entities which define Pods.
+Controllers are higher-level execution entities which define and allow the management of groups of Pods.
 All Controller definitions contain *template* Pod definitions, or *pod-specs*.
-Those templates are used to create Pods within the Controller.
+Those templates are used to define Pods within the Controller.

 #### Pod-specs